Parseur: Email and PDF Data Extraction

 Overview

-Parseur provides AI-powered data extraction from emails, PDFs, images, spreadsheets, text files, and HTML documents.
-Founded in 2016 and headquartered in Singapore, the platform offers three extraction engines: an AI engine for automatic field identification, Zonal OCR for template-based capture, and a text parsing engine for structured emails and HTML content.
+Parseur is an AI-powered data extraction platform for emails, PDFs, images, spreadsheets, text files, and HTML documents.
+Founded in 2016 and headquartered in Singapore, the platform runs three extraction engines: an AI engine for automatic field identification, Zonal OCR for template-based capture, and a text parsing engine for structured emails and HTML content.

 How Parseur processes documents